We've looked at the evidence behind more than 50 products.

-For example, if a patient took 2 capsules of Codral’s Cold, Flu & Cough Day or Night, a dose of Vicks Formula 44 Dry Cough Syrup and followed it with a Strepsils Dry Cough Lozenge, they would receive the drug dextromethorphan in 3 ways.
+For example, if a patient took 2 capsules of Codral’s Cold, Flu & Cough Day or Night, a dose of Vicks Formula 44 Dry Cough Syrup and followed it with a Strepsils Dry Cough Lozenge, they would receive the drug dextromethorphan in three ways.

 Overuse of the medication can cause breathing problems, vomiting and convulsions.